rubensworks/PhD-Thesis/content/querying-evolving/query-engine.md

 and uniquely identify static results based on dynamic results.
 This is equivalent to saying that this identifier should be the *connection* between the static and dynamic graphs.
-This connection is the intersection of the variables present in the \where clause of the static and dynamic queries.
+This connection is the intersection of the variables present in the `WHERE` clause of the static and dynamic queries.
 Since the dynamic query results are already available at this point, these variables all have values, so this cache identifier can be represented by these variable results.